colinl/colinl.github.io/_posts/2016-07-30-A-complete-vpn-server-for-under-20-ukp.markdown

     export KEY_OU="your organisational unit"

 It doesn't matter much what you put in the fields, it is just to tie the certificate back to the originator.
+Use Ctrl+O to save it and Ctrl+X to exit

 **Prepare to build the certificate and keys**

-We will use `sudo -s` here (which opens a root shell) rather than using sudo on each line as we need to set environment variables (from the file vars) for successive commands.
+We will use `sudo -s` here (which opens a root shell) rather than using sudo on each line as we need to set environment variables (from the file `vars`) for successive commands.
 Having entered a root shell take care to remember to exit it so you don't accidentally do things you shouldn't!

     sudo -s